JamesH003/Anxious-Aviator/README.md

     - I would like to add flipcards to the Course Info section with pricing information on the other side of the flip card. https://www.w3schools.com/howto/howto_css_flip_card.asp
 - Embedded Flight Radar
-    - I would like to add an embedded map of FLightradar 24 to the Flight Support Section.
+    - I would like to add an embedded map of Flightradar 24 to the Flight Support Section.

 ## Tools & Technologies Used